DosWorld/dwed/README.md

 Restrictions:

 * This software is writen in Borland Pascal, so string length is limited to 255 chars.
 * DOS-conventional memory will be enought to load file up to ~300k..400k (expect - 300k border).
-You can use DPMI-version, if you need more memory and you have modern CPU.
 * DWED don't parse file content in the same way, as compilers - so, some time syntax highlight can fail (be wrong).
 I know it.
 But it is better then nothing.
 * No Undo/Redo functionality.
 The reason is the same as why i dont build AST for syntax highlight - here is no memory/CPU speed for it.